Group One 2021 Betting Guide

 Among these Melbourne Cup bets are Place bets, where a punter selects a horse to win in the money from second place onwards; Each Way bets, where a place and a win are selected; Exacta, where a punter selects the first and second place winners in order; Trifecta, where a punter selects the first, second and third place winners in order; and Quinella, where a punter selects the winner and second place, regardless of winning order.

 Serious punters who bet on placers or winners in multiple races could win a fortune if they correctly pick the winners of two, three or four Cup races.

-Another exciting betting opportunity presented by this great race is linked to the Caulfield Cup, a major Australian horse race that takes place a month before the Melbourne Cup.
-Not only do these races offer some interesting double betting, but the Caulfield Cup can be a great indicator of how a horse might go on to perform in the Melbourne Cup.
+Another exciting betting opportunity presented by this great race is linked to the Caulfield Cup, a major Australian horse race that takes place three weeks before the Melbourne Cup.
+Not only do these races offer some interesting doubles betting, but the Caulfield Cup can be a great indicator of how a horse might go on to perform in the Melbourne Cup.

 The Melbourne Cup – The modern years